Bonds are rapidly taking over the global investment space, as more investors find unlimited investment options in the bonds market.

 Exchange-traded bonds are typically government or corporation bonds that are sold in the local currency.
 This is usually open to parties within the primary bonds market.

-It is essential to note that bonds sold within this marketplace are usually reserved for institutions, such as investment houses and financial institutions.
+It is essential to note that bonds sold within this marketplace are usually reserved for institutions like investment houses and financial institutions.

 2. Over the Counter (OTC) Trading

 OTC trading is applicable when a bond is an open marketplace.
-Investors can only trade in an OTC bonds market through a third-party broker, who is an Over the Counter provider.
+Investors can only trade in an OTC bonds market through a third-party broker, an Over the Counter provider.

 What are the Strategies Used to Trade the Bonds Market?

-Based on the diverse roles that bonds play in one’s investment, investors have an array of trading strategies that they can use to their advantage.
+Based on the diverse roles that bonds play in one’s investment, investors have an array of trading strategies to use to their advantage.
 Bonds market trading strategies can be either passive or active, with active approaches accounting for the highest traded bond’s volume.
 Here are some of the strategies used in the trading of bonds.

 Buy and Hold Strategy